© toa555 / Adobe Stock

 Avoid both conifer and broadleaf evergreens, particularly pines, spruce, fir, cypress, juniper, rhododendron, and eucalyptus.
 The oils and resins these trees produce make excellent hot-burning fuel.
 Ornamental grasses and climbing plants, particularly honeysuckle, are best avoided.

 So are scented plants, which get their scent from volatile oils that ignite easily.
-Even some palms and their fronds, such as Mexican fan palm (Washingtonia robusta), Mediterranean fan palm (Chamaerops humilis), and date palm (Phoenix dactylifera) are too flammable to be used in firescaping.
+Even some palms and their fronds are too flammable for use in firescaping.

 Where you put each type of plant is as important as the plant species itself.
-Plant trees such that when they reach their mature height, their canopies will be at least 10 feet apart and their limbs at least 10 feet away from your chimney, the roofs of smaller buildings, and power lines.
+Plant trees so their canopies will be 10 feet apart after reaching mature height.
+Their limbs should be 10 feet away from your chimney, smaller roofs, and power lines.

 Create island planting beds with plenty of space in between.
 This helps slow the spread of fire.
 Keep vertical layers of plants well separated to prevent “fuel ladders,” where flames spread from shorter plants to taller ones.
 For example, use groundcover plants under trees rather than shrubs or tall flowers.